DouglasUrner/CS-Pathway/README.md

 # CS Pathway

-A high school (US if it matters) pathway for CS built around internships in the local community.
+A US-centric high school pathway for CS built around internships in the local community.